 Requests can also be requested for shutdown (routine mine maintenance) staffing

-Admin Request (Internal)
+Internal Request (Internal)

-This is when FC Platinum recruit employees to work for FC Platinum Holdings administrative function.
+This type of request does not include 3rd parties but is raised to ensure proper approval and allocation of labour to projects.
+This is when FC Platinum recruit employees to work for FC Platinum Holdings administrative function or other divisions that are not categorised under Labour Broking such as Platinum Precision Engineering.

 Functional Prerequisites